braamvandyk/SteamTables.jl/README.md

 Provides the Gibbs and Helmholtz free energies, enthalpy, entropy, Cp, Cv and sonic velocity.

 ## Note:
 **While there is currently very little activity on this package, that is because it is basically complete.
 It is in active use by myself and not abandoned.
-I just don't have any features to add or known bugs to fix.**
+I just don't have any features to add or known bugs to fix, with the possible execption of including Unitful.jl type units, if I ever get round to that.

+Support for Julia prior to v1.0.0 is dropped.
+There is no reason that this code won't work, but I am not maintaining an old version of Julia to test on.
+**

 Inputs are either P&T, P&h or P&s.